-Title: Producing specialised plaster finishes in the workplace Unit Number: Y/618/1264 Learning outcome Assessment criteria The learner can: 1 Interpret the information rework and reso elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing spe plaster finishe 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Producing spe cialised plaster finishes in the workplace Unit Number: Y/618/1264 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the information rework and rescue elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing spe plaster finishe 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
 2 Know how to comply with relevant legislation and official guidance when producing specialised plaster finishes.
 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+2.3 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe working pract producing spe plaster finishe cices when ecialised 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing specialised plaster finishes.
-3.2 Demonstrate compliance with given information and relevant legislation when producing specialised plaster finishes in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health
+Demonstrate compliance with given information and relevant legislation when producing specialised plaster finishes in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health

-Title: Producing spec cialised plaster finishes in the workplace Learning outcomes Assessment criteria The learner will be able to: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing specialised plaster finishes., and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Title: Producing specialised plaster finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing specialised plaster finishes., and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the requirement and quality of re sources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to produce specialised plaster finishes.
-4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: stone, aggregate, mosaic, cement, plaster, pigments and pre-cast components additives, fixings, bonding agents clean water hand tools, portable power tools and ancillary equipment.
+4 Select the required quan and quality of resources the methods of work to produce specialised plast finishes.
+4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: - stone, aggregate, mosaic, cement, plaster, pigments and pre-cast components - additives, fixings, bonding agents - clean water - hand tools, portable power tools and ancillary equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to produce specialist plaster finishes